Dynamically enhancing qubit-photon interactions with anti-squeezing: The Bogoliubov oscillator

 A striking feature appears in the amplitude response of the oscillator, where gain is observed at both signal and idler frequencies.
-Indeed, in the resonant regime $\delta_a=0$, the 3~dB amplification bandwidth $\Delta_\text{3dB}$ reduces with gain $G$ according to the gain-bandwidth product constraint $\Delta_{3\text{dB}}\sqrt{G}=\kappa$ (Fig.~\ref{fig:SPA_gbw}).
+Indeed, in the resonant regime $\delta_\mathrm{a}=0$, the 3~dB amplification bandwidth $\Delta_\text{3dB}$ reduces with gain $G$ according to the gain-bandwidth product constraint $\Delta_{3\text{dB}}\sqrt{G}=\kappa$ (Fig.~\ref{fig:SPA_gbw}).
 In contrast in the detuned regime, following either the signal or idler peak, we observe a constant amplification bandwidth, independently of the gain.
-As $\lambda$ approaches $|\delta_a|$, the two peaks merge and the amplification bandwidth more than doubles.
+As demonstrated in Appendix~\ref{sec:theory_inout}, this fixed bandwidth can be traced back to the enhanced interactions of the BO to its bath modes.
+Finally in the coalescent regime, the two peaks merge and the amplification bandwidth more than doubles.
 This amplifier, praised for evading the fundamental gain-bandwidth constraint, has been coined the Bogoliubov amplifier \cite{Metelmann2022}.

 \FloatBarrier